EXCLUSIVE-Some 350,000 people in Ethiopia's Tigray in famine -U.N. document

 UPDATE 1-Men forced to rape family members in Ethiopia's Tigray, U.N. says

-(Reporting by Giulia Paravicini and Michelle Nichols; Writing by Michelle Nichols; Editing by Mary Milliken and Peter Cooney)
+(Additional reporting by Dawit Endeshaw; Writing by Michelle Nichols; Editing by Mary Milliken, Peter Cooney and Angus MacSwan)

 ((michelle.nichols@tr.com; Twitter: @michellenichols))